Noovolari/leapp/docs/security/system-vault.md

 Leapp uses [Keytar](https://github.com/atom/node-keytar/){: target='_blank'} as an interface to the secure vault on macOS, Windows and Linux systems.

-Every key is stored in the vault under the name **Leapp**, in the description you will find the underlying name used by Leapp to retrieve the secret.
+Every key is stored in the vault under the name **Leapp**.
+In the description, you will find the underlying name used by Leapp to retrieve the secret.

 ## Supported System Vaults